| Tips for text |

 than English, quotation marks may have a different style.

-The LaTeX Companion documents LaTeX's babel
+The LaTeX Companion documents LaTeX's babel package that

 supports multiple languages.)